jamf/ol/api/Resources_for_Jamf_API_developers.md

 This document is a round-up of offerings that can speed up the learning and development cycle for people wishing to interact with Jamf's APIs.
 Some are provided by Jamf while others demonstrate the commitment and generousity of the Jamf Nation user community.

-*Corrections and suggestions for new listings are appreciated.
-Email concepts at jamf or submit a PR/issue.*

 &nbsp;